fpereiro/gotoB/tutorial.md

 4. `<body>` and `</body>` delimit the body of the page.
 5. Inside the head there are two `<meta>` tags.
 The first one allows to cleanly display non-[ASCII](https://en.wikipedia.org/wiki/ASCII) characters, which is something essential.
 The second one allows for creating applications that will look good on mobile devices.
 6. Inside the head there's a `<link>` tag which an loads an external CSS file called [Normalize.css](https://necolas.github.io/normalize.css).
 While this is not strictly necessary, it is extremely useful because it makes CSS behavior more consistent across different browsers.
 7. Inside the body there's two `<script>` tags.
-The first one loads an external js file which contains gotoX, the library itself.
+The first one loads an external js file which contains gotoв, the library itself.
 The second `<script>` is our application!

 ### Step 1-3: create a js file to contain the code for the application